TerrorSquad/ansible-post-installation/README.md

 > It's going to undevolt the core, cache and gpu to `-130mv`, create a service file and start the service, which will undervolt the cpu on boot after a 2 minute delay
 > 130mv works on Dell XPS 15 9570 - it may not work on another system

 > Look into your specific CPU and laptop model to see how much undervolting your cpu can support.
-You can also edit the _undervolt.timer_ file to specify exactll when do you want undervolting to take place (default is 2 minutes after boot)
+You can also edit the _undervolt.timer_ file to specify exactly when do you want undervolting to take place (default is 2 minutes after boot)
  ---
 ### Fonts
 - hack